earljay-caoile-401-advanced-javascript/lab-01/README.md

 ### How to use package

-Once the package is installed through npm or ran locally through the repo, enter commands using the following format: `notes -a 'blah blah blah'`.
+Once the package is installed through npm or ran locally through the repo, enter commands using the following formats: `notes -a 'blah blah blah'` or `notes -add 'blah blah blah'`.
 You should see a console log saying something like `adding the following: blah blah blah`

-At this time, only the -a flag works.
+At this time, only the -a or -add flag works.
 Any other flags will return an exception.
 Leaving the string argument empty will also result in an exception.

 #### Tests